School Committee - February 06, 2025

 It has a day off on Indigenous Peoples Day, on Veterans Day, on Thanksgiving.

-It includes, sorry, so on Thanksgiving, it's including the Wednesday.
+So on Thanksgiving, it's including the Wednesday.

 No, I apologize.